Self-care is a word that we often hear but it can look different for each of us.

 I created a Self-Care Bingo Card (with the help of my friend Stephanie) as inspiration and a reminder to take care of yourself.

-You can save this image on your phone and cross off the challenges as you complete them.
-Or you can print it and use it as a visual reminder to focus on prioritizing specific areas of self-care each day.
+You can also print it and use it as a visual reminder to help focus on prioritizing specific areas of your self-care habits each day.